-- 4 or 5 doses of DPT (1 being given after the 4th birthday)

-- 3 doses of oral polio

-- 3 doses of Hepatitis B

-- 2 doses of Varicella or written statement of when child had the disease (chicken pox)

-- 2 doses of measles vaccine

-- 2 doses of rubella (German Measles) vaccine

-- 2 doses of mumps vaccine
+- 4 or 5 doses of DPT (1 being given on or after the 4th birthday) - 4 doses of oral polio (1 being given on or after the 4th birthday) - 3 doses of Hepatitis B - 2 doses of Varicella or written statement of when child had the disease (chicken pox) - 2 doses of measles vaccine - 2 doses of rubella (German Measles) vaccine - 2 doses of mumps vaccine

 The last three vaccines are usually given in one injection called MMR.
+All immunizations must be given at the appropriate age and properly spaced to be counted as valid.
 No student will be allowed to enter school unless fully immunized.